 - where we need to protect your interests or someone else’s;

-- for research and development of products and services; and
+- for research and development of products and services;

-- To protect our, your or someone else’s legal rights.
+- to protect our legal rights.

 Failure to provide certain information may mean we are unable to perform both our legal obligations and our contractual duties to you, such as executing transactions or making payments on your behalf.